juniorxxue/agda-lemma-search/README.md

-# Agda Lemma Search - Multi-codebase
+# Agda Lemma Search

-A fast, intelligent search tool for Agda lemmas with fuzzy matching, smart ranking, and support for multiple codebases.
+A simple agda tool to search your lemmas.

+## Disclamer

+* It's all AI-written, please do not trust the code too much.

+* The parsing logic is very ad-hoc, based on heuristics of my Agda coding style.

+* Unicode picker is only tailored by my own habit, will make it smarter later.

+* It's very useful for my case, I have a big agda project to work on with 1000+ lemmas I cannot remember all their names and shapes.

 ## Quick Start